devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-20/assignment.md

 # writer to full socket

-Q: what happens if non-blocking socket cannot receive any more writes ? (e.g. if the TCP window is full or reduced by the other side).
+Q: what happens if a non-blocking socket cannot receive any more writes ? (e.g. if the TCP window is full or reduced by the other side).
 Try with a sequence of small buffers or singular large buffer.

 You can use the example in